Task-oriented Scheduling for Networked Control Systems: An Age of Information-Aware Implementation on Software-defined

 We consider $N$ heterogeneous feedback control loops closed over a shared wireless channel.
 Each loop consists of a plant and a controller.
 The plant $\mathcal{P}_i$ of the $i$-th sub-system is the entity that is to be controlled by the controller $\mathcal{C}_i$ where the goal of $\mathcal{C}_i$ is to drive $\mathcal{P}_i$ to a desired state.

 The controller is able to observe the plant state via the shared wireless channel where each packet containing a single status update is transmitted by a SDR $\sdr_i$ to a gateway (GW) from where it is forwarded to $\controller_i$.
 In this work, we consider the controller-to-plant link to be ideal.
+The camera-based control of an inverted pendulum can be named as a practical example to such a topology\footnote{An inverted pendulum is explained in Sec. \ref{subsec:casestudy} in detail.
+Fig. \ref{fig:invertedpendulum} depicts an inverted pendulum.}.
+While the camera observes the system remotely and transmits real-time state measurements over a wireless network, the plant and the controller are co-located.
 As a result, the topology can be viewed as $N$ source nodes contending for channel resources to transmit their status updates over the shared single-hop wireless communication link.
 Fig. \ref{fig:scenario} depicts the resulting network topology that is considered throughout the following sections.

 From the theoretical AoI research \cite{kaul2012status}, we know that under the assumption that status is Markovian, having received an update, the controller does not benefit from receiving an older observation.
 Thus, older packets are considered as obsolete and non-informative.
 Consequently, in our framework, as well as in the following analysis, we assume that each $\sdr_i$ discards any older packet upon the generation of a new state information.
 This queuing discipline is referred to as LCFS in the literature and has been proven to outperform practical implementations employing FCFS \cite{kadota2020age, ayan2021experimental}.